Capm96/Blog/content/blog/etfs.md

 For many of us, however, the profile is the same:

-1. We do not know much about finance.
+1. We want to put a little bit away at the end of every month, so that we can save for the long-term (first car, first house, retirement, etc.)
-* We do not want to take on too much risk.
+- We do not want to take on too much risk.
-* We want to put a little bit away at the end of every month, so that we can save for the long-term (first car, first house, retirement, etc.)
+- We do not know much about finance, and we do not want to spend much of our time thinking about this.
+It should be simple.

-The following tries to address what someone with that profile might do, and untangle a tiny amount of the financial mess our world displays, and show that behind these curtains lies something which is not as complicated we might believe.
+The following tries to address what someone with that profile might do, and untangle a tiny amount of the financial mess our world displays, and show that behind these curtains lies something which is not as complicated as we might believe.

 ## Stocks
 Imagine we decided to open a bakery.
 We know how to bake, and we have a store, but we need an initial investment to get our business running (buy our equipment, hire our employees, make our advertising, etc.)

-This is where we will use stocks (also called shares).
+This is where we will use stocks, which are also called shares.
 Shares are one way in which we can raise money.
 They are literal pieces of paper that allow us to divide our business ownership however we like, so we can sell it for the cash we need.

 We use shares because they make life a lot easier.
 Think of our bakery for instance – it is just a store with a kitchen in the back.
 If you and I owned this store, how could we put a line on what is mine and what is yours?